AleixEF/StandardEchoStateNetwork/README.md

 a good insight into how to use the class.

 ## The EchoStateNetwork class
-To understand the mathematical meaning of the different parameters that will be mentioned, please see the file equations_doc.pdf included in this repository.
+To understand the mathematical meaning of the different variables that will be mentioned, please see the file equations_doc.pdf included in this repository.
 The class has a constructor and two main methods: **teacher forcing** and **predict**.

 * The constructor builds the size of the esn from default values and initializes its random parameters.